marqeeshrs/sharef-master-repository/README.md

 Super excited to finally be really puting myself to task and learning all that I can.

 ## responsive-web-design
-- [ ] learning HTML5 and CSS3 fundamentals in modern techniques and best practices for accessibility
+- [x] learning HTML5 and CSS3 fundamentals in modern techniques and best practices for accessibility
 ## javascript-algorithms-and-data-structures
-- [ ]
+- [ ]  learning about Object Oriented Programming (OOP), Functional Programming, algorithmic thinking, how to work with local storage, and how to fetch data using an API
 ## front-end-development-libraries
 - [ ]
 ## data-visualization